halexs/arch-i3/README.md

 1. Audio through headphones (issues with identifying jack)
 2. Systemctl suspend logs out, even with lock.
 	- Logging startx output (and /var/log/Xorg.0.log.old
+		- One issue might be with:
+	- Current Suspicions: Rockchip cpu is causing Xserver to segfault.
 ```
 (EE)
 (EE) Backtrace: